-We support rough sleepers, the formally homeless and those who are transitioning into new accommodation by providing them with goods to support their day to day needs, ease financial burden and create a better living environment.
+We provide crucial support to rough sleepers, the formally homeless and those who are transitioning into new accommodation by providing them with food and essential goods to support their day to day needs, ease financial burden and create a better living environment.

 Our work falls into two categories, rough sleeper support and re-housing support.
 These services are available to those affected by chronic homelessness, and vulnerable adults who have been made unexpectedly homeless.
 For more information on access to our support visit our services overview page.

-Working with communities across London, our mission is to provide essential goods, to positively impact the lives of those affected by all levels of homelessness.
+Working with communities across London, our mission is to provide essential goods and services to positively impact the lives of vulnerable people affected by all levels of homelessness.

 Working with the community: We run a quarterly trainer drive, where the local community donate unwanted, quality and clean footwear.
 After vetting the footwear we distribute them to the local homeless population.
 This raises awareness of chronic homelessness and brings the community together to support those in need.

-We are partnered up with Enfield Council to support victims fleeing domestic violence.
+We are partnered up with the 'Domestic abuse housing team' to support victims fleeing domestic violence.